sarahsupp/2016-01-11-uwmadison/lessons/sql_instructor/05-null.md

 #### Challenges

-1. Write a query that sorts the records in `Visited` by date, omitting entries for which the date is not known (i.e., is null). **You may need to google your options**
+1. Write a query that sorts the records in `surveys` by hindfoot_length, omitting entries for which the hindfoot_Length is not known (i.e., is null). **You may need to google your options**

 1. What do you expect the query:

     ~~~
-    select * from Visited where dated in ('1927-02-08', null);
+    select * from surveys where dated in ('PB', null);
     ~~~

     to produce?